This site is a showcase for using LatexRender for mathematics in WordPress

 Filed under: — Steve @ 5:48 pm

-If you wish to install LatexRender for Wordpress on the Mac Tiger operating system, then you will find NeverEndingBooks instructions very helpful.
+If you wish to install LatexRender for WordPress on the Mac Tiger operating system, then you will find NeverEndingBooks instructions very helpful.

 Odd effects